 There may be affiliate links in this post which means I may receive a commission if you purchase something through a link.
 However, please be assured that I only recommend products I have personally used and love!

-ConvertKit (soon to be Seva) announced some huge new feature updates including the much anticipated new form builder.
+On July 1st, 2018 ConvertKit announced some huge new feature updates, including the much anticipated new form builder.

-I’ve been playing around with it, and here’s the non-exhaustive list of things you need to know:
+I’ve been playing around with it, and here’s a non-exhaustive list of things you need to know: